 - KOL marketing for sales.
 Before, brands collaborate with KOLs mainly for branding purposes.
 Nowadays, more and more platforms are enabling users to not only view posts, but also purchase directly.
 More and more brands now are using influencers for sales generation.

-KOL marketing is still a relatively new marketing channel in China.
-For international companies, it’s particularly important to do your market/consumer research to find the right influencer and the right channel.
+Digital KOL marketing is still a relatively new marketing channel in China.
+For international companies, it’s particularly important to do your market/consumer research to find the right influencers and the right channels.

 AgencyChina can help you narrow down your best digital marketing strategy and help execute great KOL campaigns!
 Get in touch today!